DOCKTA D'S HUMBLE START IN MUSIC

 The Dockta did lots of studio work in Los Angeles, playing on various commercials and theatrical soundtracks.
 He performed (and acted), for instance, on that famous

-Seagram's Golden Wine Cooler commercial (click to see it) with actor,
+Seagram's Golden Wine Cooler commercial (click to watch it) with actor,

-was not performed by him but was actually performed by the Dockta and lip-synced by Willis (except for some harmonica played by Willis during a live concert which
+was not performed by Willis but was actually performed by the Dockta and lip-synced throughout by Willis (except for some harmonica played by Willis during a live concert which

 Peter Gunn Theme (click to hear it),

 which can be heard in the "Bruno and The Basement" segment of the movie and which Willis lip-synced for the camera.